pateskinasy/pateskinasy.github.io/_posts/2018-11-12-open-sourcing-creatorstory.md

 * Mailgun

 <p class="notice">
-<i>This comes with a disclaimer, though: the project is unmaintained and Meteor.js has moved on substantially since I've had creatorstory in production.</i></p>
+<i>This comes with a disclaimer, though: the project is unmaintained and MeteorJS has moved on substantially since I've had creatorstory in production.</i></p>